The short version

 Every piece of FINN is built with a few principles:

 - Low barrier to entry.
-If a farmer needs a dealer visit or a training course to use it, we’ve failed.
+If a farmer needs a dealer visit or a training course to try it, we have missed the mark.

 - No lock-in.
-Open source software, standard hardware, your data in formats you can read.
+Open source software, standard hardware, and data in formats you can read.

 - Built for the real world.
-Dusty cabins, dodgy USB ports, patchy phone reception.
-If it doesn’t work in a paddock, it doesn’t work.
+Dusty cabins, dodgy USB ports, patchy reception, and long days matter.

 The tech